Suharto

-Suharto was born in the small village of Kemusuk, in the Godean area near the city of Yogyakarta, during the Dutch colonial era.
+Suharto was born in Kemusuk, near the city of Yogyakarta, during the Dutch colonial era.
 He grew up in humble circumstances.
 His Javanese Muslim parents divorced not long after his birth, and he lived with foster parents for much of his childhood.
-During the Japanese occupation era, Suharto served in the Japanese-organized Indonesian security forces.
-During Indonesia's independence struggle, he joined the newly formed Indonesian Army.
-There, Suharto rose to the rank of major general some time after full Indonesian independence was achieved.
+During the Japanese occupation, Suharto served in the Japanese-organized Indonesian security forces.
+During Indonesia's independence struggle, he joined the newly formed Indonesian Army and rose to the rank of major general some time after full Indonesian independence was achieved.
 An attempted coup on 30 September and 1 October 1965 was countered by Suharto-led troops.
-According to the official history made by the army, this attempt was backed by the Communist Party of Indonesia (PKI).
-The army subsequently led a nationwide violent anti-communist purge and Suharto wrested power from Indonesia's founding president, Sukarno.
-He was appointed acting president in 1967 and elected president the following year.
-He then mounted a social campaign known as "de-Sukarnoization" to reduce the former president's influence.
-Suharto ordered an invasion of East Timor in 1975, followed by a deadly 23-year occupation of the country.
-Support for Suharto's presidency was active throughout the 1970s and 1980s.
-By the 1990s, the New Order's increasing authoritarianism and widespread corruption were a source of discontent and, following the 1997 Asian financial crisis which led to widespread unrest, he resigned in May 1998.
-Suharto died in January 2008 and was given a state funeral.
+The army subsequently led a nationwide violent anti-communist purge.
+In March 1967, the MPRS appointed Suharto as acting President, and he was appointed President the following year.
+When Suharto came to power, inflation was running at over 650%.
+He appointed an economic advisory group that implemented free market policies, and by 1969 the country entered a period of price stability.
+Suharto ordered an invasion of East Timor in 1975, followed by a 23-year occupation of the country and genocide.

-Under his "New Order" administration, Suharto constructed a strong, centralised and military-dominated government.
-What started as an oligarchic military dictatorship evolved into a personalistic authoritarian regime centered around Suharto.
-An ability to maintain stability over a sprawling and diverse Indonesia and an avowedly anti-communist stance won him the economic and diplomatic support of the West during the Cold War.
-For most of his presidency, Indonesia experienced significant industrialisation, economic growth, and improved levels of educational attainment.
-Plans to award the status of National Hero to Suharto are being considered by the Indonesian government and have been debated vigorously in Indonesia.
-According to Transparency International, Suharto was one of the most corrupt leaders in modern history, having embezzled an alleged US$15–35 billion during his rule.